 What is the difference between iems and headphones?

-I think the way most people understand these two terms is that in ears are literally “in ear”, in the same way, that earplugs are inserted into the ear, whereas headphones go over the ear.
+I think the way most people understand these two terms is that wireless in ear monitors are literally “in ear”, in the same way, that earplugs fit into the ear canal, whereas headphones go over the ear.
 Both, however, can be used with personal monitoring.

 What do iems cost?